Paper Trails

 How much do I pay in payroll taxes?

 In this article, we will take a look at the payroll taxes that businesses must pay when paying employees.
-By the time you finished reading, you should feel comfortable with your obligations, and be able to understand where the taxes are going.
-Let’s take a look at what kind of payroll taxes business are responsible for.
+By the time you have finished reading, you should feel comfortable with your obligations and be able to understand where the taxes are going.
+Let’s take a look at what kind of payroll taxes businesses are responsible for.

 What payroll taxes businesses are responsible for: